-State Government tax which the Council is required to collect under the .019, in order to make a specified contribution to the funding of the operations devenue collected from this levy is not retained by the Council and the Council revenue raised is allocated by the State Government.
+The Regional Landscape Levy is a State Government tax which the Council is required to collect under the Landscape South Australia Act 2019, in order to make a specified contribution to the funding of the operations of the Green Adelaide Board.
+Revenue collected from this levy is not retained by the Council and the Council does not determine how the revenue raised is allocated by the State Government.